A Distance-based Anomaly Detection Framework for Deep Reinforcement Learning

-In the evaluation phase, the given parameterized policy $\pi_{\theta}$ can be viewed as a discriminative softmax classifier $\pi(a_t=c|s_t)=\frac{\exp \left(\mathbf{w}_{c}^{\top} f(s_t)+b_{c}\right)}{\sum_{c^{\prime}} \exp \left(\mathbf{w}_{c^{\prime}}^{\top} f(\mathbf{s_t})+b_{c^{\prime}}\right)}$, where $\mathbf{w}_{c}$ and $b_{c}$ are the weight and bias of the policy classifier for action class $c$, and $f(\cdot)$ is the output of the penultimate layer of the policy network $\pi_{\theta}$, serving as the state feature vector.
-Here we denote $C=|A|$ as the size of the action space and $\mu_c$ as the mean vector of $f(s)$ falling into the action class $c$.
-Following the conclusion from \cite{lee2018simple}, if we assume that the class-conditional distribution follows the multivariate Gaussian distribution with a tied covariance $\Sigma$ in a generative classifier, i.e., $\pi(f(s) \mid a=c)=\mathcal{N}\left(f(s) \mid \mu_{c}, \mathbf{\Sigma}\right)$, the posterior distribution of $f(s)$ is equivalent to the form of a discriminative softmax classifier.
-This implies that $f(s)$ might be fitted in Gaussian distribution during training the policy $\pi_{\theta}$.
-However, the tied covariance assumption has been challenged by \cite{kamoi2020mahalanobis} through their visualization experiments.
-We approximate state feature vectors with a class-conditional Gaussian distribution $\mu_c$ and $\Sigma_c$ \textbf{for each action class}, rather than use a single ``tied'' covariance $\mathbf{\Sigma}$ across all action classes.
-The effectiveness of our \textit{Gaussian parametric method} is verified in the experiment section.
+\textbf{Gaussian Assumption.} The given pre-trained parameterized RL policy $\pi_{\theta}$ is a discriminative softmax classifier, $\pi(a_t=c|s_t)=\exp \left(\mathbf{w}_{c}^{\top} f(s_t)+b_{c}\right) / \sum_{c^{\prime}} \exp \left(\mathbf{w}_{c^{\prime}}^{\top} f(s_t)+b_{c^{\prime}}\right)$, where $\mathbf{w}_{c}$ and $b_{c}$ are the weight and bias of the policy classifier for action class $c$.
+The function $f(\cdot)$ represents the output of the penultimate layer of the policy network $\pi_{\theta}$, serving as the state feature vector.
+Here, $C=|A|$ is the size of the action space, and $\mu_c$ is the mean vector of $f(s)$ corresponding to the action class $c$~\footnote{\hongming{Our MDX detection framework currently focuses on environments with the discrete action spaces.
+For continuous action spaces, a natural solution is to discretize the actions into several bins and then follow the same detection pipeline, which deserves further validation.}}.
+If we assume that the class-conditional distribution follows a multivariate Gaussian distribution sharing a single covariance $\Sigma$ (tied covariance) in a generative classifier, i.e., $\pi(f(s) \mid a=c)=\mathcal{N}\left(f(s) \mid \mu_{c}, \Sigma \right)$, then the posterior distribution of $f(s)$ matches the form of a discriminative softmax classifier~\citep{lee2018simple}.
+This equivalence implies that $f(s)$ fit a Gaussian distribution under $\pi_{\theta}$.
+We approximate state feature vectors with a class-conditional Gaussian distribution with $\mu_c$ and $\Sigma_c$ \textit{for each action class}, rather than using a single "tied" covariance $\Sigma$ across all action classes~\citep{kamoi2020mahalanobis}.